Michael-F-Bryan/adventures.michaelfbryan.com/content/posts/wasm-as-a-platform-for-abstraction.md

 ## Dependency Injection

-We now have a fairly solid interface that can be used by WASM code, but it'd be really nice if we didn't hard-code the implementation for each function.
+We now have a fairly solid interface that can be used by Wasm code, but it'd be really nice if we didn't hard-code the implementation for each function.
 Luckily the `Ctx` passed to our functions by wasmer allows you to attach a pointer to arbitrary data (`*mut c_void`) via [`Ctx::data`][ctx-data].